Al Stewart + Roger Taylor

 Written by Ian Hunter

-Appears on: All-American Alien Boy (1976)
+All-American Alien Boy (1976)

 A great song from the former lead singer to Mott The Hoople.
 This track features Freddie, Brian, and Roger singing backing vocals.
-Appears on Hunter's All American Boy album, which was rereleased in 1996.
+Appears on Hunter's All American Boy album, which was rereleased on CD in 1996.
 Worth finding just for this song alone.

 Michael Picasso (Live Version) 6:45